tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 “I’ll be okay,” I said, the world encroaching less on me as I centered myself, thinking back to my house in the country, wide open spaces, nothing but grass and trees and all the privacy I could want.
 My wife working in our barndominium on her latest sculpture, the cats wandering around the property like they owned the place.
-“Just man, I really don’t get how this city is so… big.”
+“Just man, I really don’t get how this city is so… big and clustered.